Special Projects Within Higher Education

 - Eleven internal-use special reports and manuals.
 Prepared 1975-81 for Union Camp Corporation, including an 81p Forest Practices Manual.

 - Chair, President’s Outreach, Engagement, and Continuing Education Review Team, Mississippi State University, 2003.

 - Chair, President’s Commission on Outreach and Engagement, Oregon State University, 2007.

 Great Blue Heron Consulting

-GBH is advising and assisting a Huntsville, AL area, female minority-owned elder care enterprise (with a non-profit arm) to define, fund, and implement a DREAM for creating a globally significant integrated, life-span center.
+- GBH advised and assisted a Huntsville, AL area, female minority-owned elder care enterprise (with a non-profit arm) to define, fund, and implement a DREAM for creating a globally significant integrated, life-span center.
 The Center will assure Living and Aging with Grace, Fulfillment, Joy, Dignity, and Purpose, 2016-18.
-We are incorporating Nature’s Wisdom and Inspiration to enrich life.
+We incorporated Nature’s Wisdom and Inspiration to enrich life.
 Nature is an elixir, a soothing agent of deep value.
 The literature is replete with evidence, whether the beneficiary of Vitamin N (Nature) ingestion is age six or 96, that Nature is rich with lessons for living, learning, serving, and leading.
 And that Nature is a fundamental positive influence for growing old with Grace, Fulfillment, Joy, Dignity, and Purpose.